 If you don’t know the best employers, do some research to identify them.
 Ask friends, colleagues, your network.
 Study the local newspapers and online news sources.

-In 19 years of studying and observing the process of using the Internet to find a job, I’ve seen that sending out massive quantities of resumes, in response to job postings or, worse, using a resume distribution service, does not work.
+In over 20 years of studying and observing the process of using the Internet to find a job, I’ve seen that sending out massive quantities of resumes, in response to job postings or, worse, using a resume distribution service, does not work.
 It may feel productive, but it’s not - with very few exceptions.

 The data show that fewer than 10% of people find jobs through job boards.
 People are hired by people they know, so get out there and get known.